Cardhu distillery

-Cardhu distillery is a Speyside distillery near Archiestown, Moray, Scotland, founded in 1824 by whisky smuggler John Cumming and his wife Helen.
-The distillery is now run by Diageo and the distillery's Scotch whisky makes up an important part of the Johnnie Walker blended whiskies.
-The word "Cardhu" derives from the Scots Gaelic Carn Dubh, meaning "Black Rock".
+Cardhu distillery is a Speyside single malt Scotch whisky distillery near Archiestown, Moray, Scotland.
+It was founded in 1824 by whisky smuggler John Cumming and his wife Helen.

+The distillery is run by Diageo and alongside the single malt Scotch, the distillery's whisky makes up an important part of the Johnnie Walker blended whiskies.
+The word "Cardhu" derives from the Scottish Gaelic Carn Dubh, meaning "Black Rock".

 History

 The distillery was established in 1824 by John Cumming, who had previously been a whisky smuggler.
 The distillery was sited high up on Mannoch Hill, above the River Spey due to the peat softening the water.
-The distillery started as farm distillery working on a seasonal basis after the harvest had been gathered.
-The distillery was mainly run by Helen Cumming who used to sell bottles of whisky to passers-by through the window of their farmhouse.
+It started as farm distillery working on a seasonal basis after the harvest had been gathered.
+It was mainly run by Helen Cumming who used to sell bottles of whisky to passers-by through the window of their farmhouse.
 Due to the hill the farm distillery was on, Helen could see the police coming and would throw flour on herself and say that she was baking bread to disguise the smell.
 She would then offer them tea and fly a flag outside so that the other nearby distilleries could see and take prompt action.

-In 1885 the distillery was rebuilt on a new piece of land but continued to stay in the hands of the Cummings, being run by Elizabeth Cumming, the daughter-in-law of John and Helen Cumming.
+In 1885, the distillery was rebuilt on a new piece of land but continued to stay in the hands of the Cummings, being run by Elizabeth Cumming, the daughter-in-law of John and Helen Cumming.
 The stills from the old distillery building were sold to William Grant who set up Glenfiddich distillery.
 The new building and stills meant that Cardhu could produce triple the amount of whisky it had previously produced.
 These higher production levels led to Johnnie Walker and Sons buying much of Cardhu's output to put into their increasingly popular blend.

-In 1893 Elizabeth Cumming sold the distillery to Johnnie Walker and Sons on the condition that the Cumming family could continue the day-to-day running of the distillery.
+In 1893, Elizabeth Cumming sold the distillery to Johnnie Walker and Sons on the condition that the Cumming family could continue the day-to-day running of the distillery.
+The company joined Distillers Company in 1925.
 Cardhu distillery kept working under these conditions until the onset of the Second World War when wartime restrictions meant that it was harder to use barley for distilling purposes.

-In 1960 the distillery's still-house, mash-house and tun-room were rebuilt, and in 1970 steam coils were introduced to heat the stills and the number of stills was increased to six.
+In 1960, the distillery's still-house, mash-house and tun-room were rebuilt, and in 1970, steam coils were introduced to heat the stills and the number of stills was increased to six.
 Spring water from Mannoch Hill started to be mixed with water from the local Lynne burn to supply the increased production of the distillery.

+Guinness acquired The Distillers Company in 1986.
+Guinness merged with Grand Metropolitan in 1997 to form Diageo.